Blog Article

 We will provide simple, straightforward answers whenever possible, and we have a track record of success.
 We will not surprise you with hidden disclaimers or fine print.
 We want nothing more than to be a compassionate ear and a dedicated ally when you need one most.
 We also offer eBooks and eCourses, educational videos, and other resources to help you understand the process and move forward with confidence.

 If you need help with a post-divorce decree modification, we are here to help.
-Call the Law Office of Chris Schmiedeke at 214-643-8904 or fill out our simple online contact form today for a free consultation with a member of our family law team.
+Call the Law Offices of Chris Schmiedeke at 214-643-8904 or fill out our simple online contact form today for a free consultation with a member of our family law team.

 Chris Schmiedeke